La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 NEVER LET THE INSIDE OF THE VAN FREEZE.
 Why?
 Because:

-Your food supplies and household products (like dish soap) would become unusable 🥫
+Your food supplies and household products (like dishwashing liquid) would become unusable 🥫

 Tips to protect your van from freezing:

-No need to keep the heater running 24/7.
+No need to keep the heating running 24/7.

 Diesel/gas heaters (like Webasto or Autoterm 2D) risk carbon deposits if used continuously.
-However, a gas Propex heater could handle this without problem. 👍
+However, a Propex gas heater could handle this without any problem. 👍

 Program your heating cycles smartly.

-The interior temperature takes time to reach freezing point.
-During the night or during your outings (skiing, hiking, etc.), turn off the heater for a few hours. ⏲️ Use the timer function of the Webasto Multicontrol HD to delay shutdown or program automatic restart a few hours later.
+The indoor temperature takes time to reach the freezing point.
+During the night or during your outings (skiing, hiking, etc.), turn off the heating for a few hours. ⏲️ Use the timer function of the Webasto Multicontrol HD to delay the shutdown or program the automatic restart a few hours later.

-How long can the heater be turned off?
+How long can the heating be turned off?

 It depends on several factors: